DanielGoodall/DanielGoodall/README.md

 - I’m a Doctoral Researcher at Brunel University London completing my PhD in the division of Biosciences within the Rudolph Laboratory.
-- I’m currently interested in chromosome dynamics in E. coli
+- I’m currently interested using R for genomic bioinformatics analysis
 - How to reach me: Daniel.Goodall@brunel.ac.uk

 <!---